 How to get rid of fleas in clothes

-- For clothes that can withstand bleach, use diluted bleach in water and immerse the flea infested clothes in the solution.
+For clothes that can withstand bleach, use diluted bleach in water and immerse the flea infested clothes in the solution.
 For machine wash, it is recommended mixing 1 cup of chlorine bleach per 16 gallons of water.
 Bleach can kill and disinfect clothes to remove most fleas and their eggs.

-- For clothes that are not bleach-safe, you can use detergents with antimicrobial action or pine oil and other phenolic disinfectants.
+For clothes that are not bleach-safe, you can use detergents with antimicrobial action or pine oil and other phenolic disinfectants.
 To use these in washing machines, add 1 cup to top loading machines and ½ cup to front loading machines.

 The integrated pest control program

-Naturally, even if you follow the aforementioned methods for removing fleas from the clothes, you must also use an integrated pest control program to ensure complete flea elimination.
+Naturally, even if you follow the methods mentioned above for removing fleas from your clothes, you must also use an integrated pest control program to ensure complete flea elimination.
 This includes managing habitats of host animals, destroying resident fleas and preventing new infestations.
 Here are some effective ways to accomplish this:

-- Vacuuming daily- Vacuum all rugs, carpets and especially hard-to-access areas like behind and under the furniture.
+Vacuum your entire house including all rugs, carpets and especially hard-to-access areas, like behind and under the furniture.

 You can talk to your vet about the right oral or topical flea medicines to stop fleas from laying eggs and reproducing.

-Use protective clothes to prevent flea bites
+Wear protective clothes to prevent flea bites